BrennoR/csc-461-final-project/README.md

 # CSC 461 (Machine Learning) - Final Project

 This was the final project for the CSC461 machine learning course at URI.
 We were tasked to apply machine learning algorithms to a dataset of our choice on Kaggle.
-My group decided on the [Forest Cover Type Prediction Competition](https://www.kaggle.com/c/forest-cover-type-prediction) as it seemed a decent level task for our experience at the time.
+Our group decided on the [Forest Cover Type Prediction Competition](https://www.kaggle.com/c/forest-cover-type-prediction) as it seemed a decent level task for our experience at the time.
 We decided on utilizing four different machine learning algorithms and seeing how well they perform on this dataset.
 The four algorithms/models chosen were: k-Nearest Neighbors, Logistic Regression, Support Vector Machines, and a Neural